PaulKorDev/ArchitecturePatterns/README.md

 ## Service Locator
 ### How it works?
 Before using the service, you must register it in the Service Locator.
 You can do this from anywhere in the code, if your service exists.
 But it is recommended to do it in one place, like Bootstrap.
 And you can get registered services in any client.
 This is bad for encapsulation, but good for convenience.
 I use Service Locator for my own small projects.
+Best architecture solve is DI, most popular plugin for Unity it's Zenject.

 Most importantly, do not forget to unregistration of the service if you no longer use it.
 For example, if you need to register concrete services for a concrete scene, you can create a monobehaviour script in which you will register all services at startup for the current scene and unregister them in the onDestroy method, which will start when switching the scene.